Dirichlet forms and stochastic completeness of graphs and subgraphs: Framework and results

-\begin{theorem} Any weighted graph is the subgraph of a graph satisfying (SC).
+\begin{theorem} Any weighted graph is the subgraph of a weighted graph satisfying $\SC$.
 This supergraph can be chosen to have vanishing killing term if the original graph has vanishing killing term. \end{theorem}

 \begin{remark}{\rm Note that (in the common definitions) the volume growth of balls in a graph dominates the volume growth of balls in any of its subgraph.
-Thus, the theorem has the consequence that failure of (SC) can not be inferred from lower bounds on the growth of volumes of ball. } \end{remark}
+Thus, the theorem has the consequence that failure of $\SC$ can not be inferred from lower bounds on the growth of volumes of ball.} \end{remark}

-While subgraphs do not force incompleteness according to the previous theorem, suitably adjusted subgraphs do force incompleteness on the whole graph.
+While subgraphs do not force incompleteness according to Theorem~\ref{main1}, suitably adjusted subgraphs do force incompleteness of the whole graph.
 In order to be more precise, we need some more notation.